 CUPE welcomes the government’s elimination of the public-private partnership (P3) screen for large infrastructure projects.
 We also welcome the closure of PPP Canada.
 But the establishment of the Canada Infrastructure Bank shows this government is embracing, rather than rejecting, privatization of public infrastructure.

-Meanwhile, the negative evidence on P3s keeps piling up: Ontario’s Auditor General reviewed 74 P3s in the province, and found they cost on average almost 30 per cent more than publicly financed and operated projects – despite persistent claims they cost less.
-Other independent studies have uncovered the flaws in P3 policies and processes.
-In health care, the higher cost of P3s is already leading to cuts to front-line public services.
+Meanwhile, the negative evidence on P3s keeps piling up: Ontario’s Auditor General reviewed 74 P3s in the province and found they cost on average almost 30 per cent more than publicly financed and operated projects – despite persistent claims they cost less.
+And in 2018, a study from the Columbia Institute found that British Columbia paid at least $3.7 billion more for 17 P3 projects than it would have through traditional public procurement.
+In health care, the higher cost of P3s is already leading to cuts to front-line public services in many provinces.
 P3s don’t save money: they merely hide higher costs and debts by shifting them into future years.

 The federal government’s financial commitment to infrastructure renewal over the next decade is impressive.
 But because of the large infrastructure deficit, it still falls short of what’s needed.
 The government is hoping to paper over that gap with the help of private sector financing, but that’s not the solution to Canada’s infrastructure deficit.
 We can’t keep offloading the cost of infrastructure to future generations.
 Instead of leaving our children with an inflated bill, let’s leave them with publicly-provided clean drinking water and wastewater treatment, efficient transportation systems and a good stock of social infrastructure.